What is port forwarding in a computer network and how to enable it on a network router?

 How does port forwarding work?

-The user needs to use the public IP address of the router with an optional port number (if other than default port 80).
+The user needs to use the public IP address of the router with an optional port number (if other than the default port 80).
 Internet routes request to the public router.
-Router checks if there is any port forwarding configured for a received destination port number.
-If not, the request may be dropped or handled by the router itself.
+Router checks if any port forwarding is configured for a received destination port number.
+If not, the router may drop or handle the request.

-Once found a port forwarding entry, the router replaces the destination IP address with the new address (e.g LAN IP ) and forwards it to the local machine.
-In a message from the local machine to the client, the router sets the public IP in the source address.
+Once a port forwarding entry is found, the router replaces the destination IP address with the new address (e.g., LAN IP ) and forwards it to the local machine.
+In a message from the local device to the client, the router sets the public IP in the source address.

 The user feels that the service is running on public IP.
-There can be many such services on the same local machine with different port numbers.
+Many such services can be on the same local machine with different port numbers.

 How to configure port forwarding?

 Port forwarding is a concept in networking.
 How to configure it depends on the brand of router you are using.
 Here are a few examples.
-Even with Linux, you can also configure the same if it works as a gateway.
+You can configure it even with Linux if it works as a gateway.